Distributional Preferences for Market Design: Model

-Throughout this section, we consider an environment with a single school and a finite, nonempty set of students $\mathcal{S}$.
-The school has a capacity $q \in \mathbb{Z}_{++}$, a priority ranking $\priority$ on $\mathcal{S}$ defined as a strict linear order, and a \textbf{distributional preference} $\succsim$, defined as a preorder on $2^{\mathcal{S}}$.
-We extend the analysis to two-sided matching markets with a set of schools in \autoref{sec:two-sided}.
+We begin with a single school and a finite, nonempty set of students $\mathcal{S}$.
+The school has capacity $q \in \mathbb{Z}_{++}$, a \emph{priority ranking} $\pi$ over students, and a \emph{distributional preference} $\succsim$ over subsets of students.
+The priority ranking is a strict linear order on $\mathcal{S}$ and represents the school's ordering over individual students, often based on a student's test performance, proximity of residence, or sibling attendance.
+The distributional preference is a preorder on $2^{\mathcal{S}}$ and represents the school's preferences over the composition of student groups.
+The tuple $(\mathcal{S},\pi,\succsim,q)$ thus constitutes the primitives of the single-school model.
+We extend this model to two-sided matching markets with multiple schools in \autoref{sec:two-sided}.

+We take the priority ranking $\pi$ and the distributional preference $\succsim$ as distinct from one another.
+In particular, we do not assume that $\succsim$ is derived from or related to $\pi$ in any systematic way.
+One useful interpretation is that each student has a collection of demographic traits, and that $\succsim$ compares subsets of students according to their aggregate trait composition.
+Under such a preference, two sets $S,S'\subseteq \mathcal{S}$ may satisfy $S\sim S'$ whenever they have the same trait composition, even if they contain different students.

+Because we do not require $\succsim$ to be complete (recall that it is a preorder), it need not compare all pairs of sets.
+For instance, a set consisting only of low-income students and a set consisting only of minority students may be incomparable if the school does not rank one identity category against the other.
+At the same time, $\succsim$ can compare sets involving overlapping identities, as in the motivating example in the Introduction.
+We illustrate the generality of the framework using the following examples.

+\begin{example} Consider the four students in \autoref{example:running}.
+Suppose each student $s$ receives a distributional score $f(s)$ given by

+Thus, the school assigns different scores to different combinations of traits.
+Among students with exactly one protected trait, the school values minority students more than it does students with low-SES.
+At the same time, it also places a premium on intersectionality with $f(s_3)+f(s_4)<f(s_1)$, so that a student with both traits has a higher score than the combined value of the two traits when held by separate students.